vamuana/webDesign_chefs/README.md

   - Set up user profile
   - create the cooking event for others to join - place there an offer of an exact meal they want to cookvand the time frame they are available
   - add a predicted budget of that exact meal per portion
+	- use recipes already created by other users
   - join the cooking event somebody else created
   - preview user that created a cooking event, his history what he already cooked or joined
   - Rate the recipie and the main chef and participating chefs (star rating and optional text feedback)